reproto/reproto/README.md

-# ReProto
+# reproto
 [![Build Status](https://travis-ci.org/reproto/reproto.svg?branch=master)](https://travis-ci.org/reproto/reproto)
 [![crates.io](https://img.shields.io/crates/v/reproto.svg)](https://crates.io/crates/reproto)

-ReProto is a system for describing and handling dependencies for JSON schemas.
+reproto is a system for describing the structure of JSON.

-It has the following components:
+We have the following components:

-* An interface description language (IDL) called reproto.
+* An [interface description language] named `reproto`, that permits describing the structure of JSON documents statically.
-* A compiler for the reproto language.
+* A compiler for the `reproto` language.
-* A [semantic version checker][semck] which verifies that modifications to schemas do not violate [semantic versioning].
+* A [semantic version checker] which verifies that modifications to schemas do not violate [semantic versioning].
-* A build system and package manager similar to [Cargo].
-  This handles downloading, building, and publishing of dependencies.
+* A build system and package manager, which handles downloading, building, and publishing of dependencies.
+* A rich [documentation][#documentation] generator.

 For more information:

 * See [Specification][spec] for details on how the reproto language works.
-* See [TODO][todo] for a list of things that still need to be done.
 * See [Examples][examples] for some example protocol specifications.
-* See [Config][config] for how to configure ReProto.
+* See [Config][config] for how to configure the system.
 * See [Integration Tests][it] for some examples of how protocol specifications can be used.
+* See [TODO][todo] for a list of things that still need to be done.

 **Note:** This project is in an early stage.
 Things will change a lot.
 Please take it for a spin, but avoid building large repositories of specifications right now.